DP Ruto's Security Guard Takes Own Life at Juja Home

 The motive is still unknown but authorities are already probing the matter.

-At the time of the occurrence, he was alone in the residence within the General Service Unit’s Recce squad camp along Kenyatta Road.
+At the time of the occurrence, he was alone in the residence within the presidential escort unit camp.

 Read: Man Suspected of Killing Wife Arrested in Mlolongo While Attempting To Take Own Life